NRC's Research Integrity Policy

 NRC Research Integrity Policy (PDF 396 KB)

 The NRC Research Integrity Policy (2013) builds upon the NRC Vision, Mission, and Values as articulated in the NRC Code of Conduct (2013).
 The NRC Policy is a comprehensive statement of NRC expectations for integrity in the conduct of scientific research, its standards for authorship and publication, and its process for addressing issues of misconduct.
-In crafting its policy, NRC has sought to model international standards as expressed in the World Conference on Research Integrity, the Office of Research Integrity (USA), and other sources as listed on the International Council for Science website.
+In crafting its policy, NRC has sought to model international standards as expressed in the World Conference on Research Integrity, the Office of Research Integrity (USA), the UNESCO Recommendation on Science and Scientific Researchers (2017), and other sources as listed on the International Council for Science website.
 NRC recognizes, in particular, the national importance of the Tri-Agency Framework "Responsible Conduct of Research – 2011," which is the most widely referenced statement on science integrity in Canada, and which is the foundation for science integrity policies set by NRC partner universities and other academic research institutions.

 Table of contents